 Add to Evernote.
 If you’re an Evernote user, you likely often receive emails you want to save as reference information.
 Evernote is the perfect place to store them.
 Evernote Premium users can forward emails to Evernote with a special email address.
 But what about those using the free account?

 This new integration allows anyone to save emails into Evernote.
 Go here to get the “Evernote for Gmail” add-on.
 This article from Evernote gives all of the details for setup and use on the Web, Android, or iOS.
-This short video that shows this feature in action.
+This short video shows this feature in action.
 The video shows all of the capabilities, including specifying a title for the note, assigning a notebook, tags, and comments.
 If you wish, you can simply click the “Save” button and add the details in Evernote later.

 Confidentiality Mode.
 Do you remember “Mission Impossible”?
 A message would self-destruct after so many seconds.
 This feature does the same thing…only without the smoke.